thebrothersjourney/thebrothersjourney.com/source/_posts/getting-started.md

 extends: _layouts.post
 section: content
 title: Getting Started
-date: 2019-01-21
+date: 2018-12-25
 description: Getting started with the Jigsaw blog starter template
-image: /assets/images/post-bg.jpg
+cover_image: /assets/img/post-cover-image-2.png
+featured: true
 ---
 ```

----
-## Adding Assets
+### Adding Assets

-Any assets that need to be compiled (such as JavaScript, Less, or Sass files) can be added to the `source/_assets/` directory, and Laravel Mix will process them when running `yarn run local` or `yarn run production`.
+Any assets that need to be compiled (such as JavaScript, Less, or Sass files) can be added to the `source/_assets/` directory, and Laravel Mix will process them when running `npm run local` or `npm run production`.
 The processed assets will be stored in `/source/assets/build/` (note there is no underscore on this second `assets` directory).

 Then, when Jigsaw builds your site, the entire `/source/assets/` directory containing your built files (and any other directories containing static assets, such as images or fonts, that you choose to store there) will be copied to the destination build folders (`build_local`, on your local machine).